 Program Overview

-The Acupuncture Course Track is presented in 3 online and 2 on-site sessions.
+The Acupuncture Course Track is presented in 2 online and 3 hybrid sessions.

 During the online portions, you’ll overview the theories and frameworks needed for diagnosis and treatment of acupuncture patients.
 You then explore these frameworks more practically in recorded demos on live patients.